Past Panels

 Donivan Brown - Founder and Director of the Horton-Keller Center for Traumatic Healing

-Yael Danieli - Founder and Director at International Center for Multigenerational Legacies of Trauma
+Dr. Yael Danieli - clinical psychologist, victimologist, pioneer traumatologist founded the International Center for the Study, Treatment and Prevention of Multigenerational Legacies of Trauma (ICMGLT)